diocomweb/website/docs/programs/terms.md

 ---
 layout: default
-title: Diode Foundation Ambassador Program Terms
+title: Program Terms
 parent: Programs
 nav_order: 20
 ---

-# Diode Foundation Ambassador Program Terms
+# Ambassador Program Terms

 Whereas, Diode Foundation desires to deploy and sustain worldwide secure Internet communications via the [Diode Network](/docs/diode_network.html), and whereas Participant desires to obtain the right to act as an independent ambassador of the Diode Foundation with the non-exclusive right to market and promote the Diode Network, to participate in programs offered by the Diode Foundation, and to refer other ambassadors to participate in programs offered by the Diode Foundation.
 Therefore, by clicking a box approving, by responding with a message in the affirmative to a prompt, or by signing a "Diode Foundation Ambassador Program Addendum" asking for Participant's approval of this Agreement, Participant agrees to participate in the programs offered by the Diode Foundation Ambassador Program (“Program” or "Programs"), as posted on the Programs page of the [Diode Foundation website](https://diode.foundation), in accordance with the terms and conditions set forth in the following sections.